engrdeveloper/engrdeveloper/README.md

 ---

-## Key Projects

-**Carenote – AI Mental Health Platform**
-- Integrated ChatGPT APIs, built Supabase edge functions, and led GDPR compliance
-- Deployed on Microsoft Azure with automated GitHub Actions workflows

-**Appun – Influencer CRM & Messaging Tool**
-- Full-stack development with Clerk.dev auth, Supabase backend, and WebSocket messaging
-- Implemented Redis-backed BullMQ to manage Instagram API webhooks

-**SketchNote – Content Publishing Platform**
-- Developed microservices for cross-platform publishing (Facebook, Instagram, TikTok)
-- Integrated YouTube, Shopify, and Facebook Ads APIs for real-time analytics dashboards

----

 ## Let’s Connect

-I’m always open to discussing innovative ideas in AI, research collaborations, or full-stack solutions.
+I’m always open to discussing innovative ideas in AI and research collaborations.
-Feel free to explore my repositories and reach out.
+Feel free to explore my repositories, and don't hesitate to reach out.

 📫 **engrsohaib.dev@gmail.com**